jayleenjiang/jayleenjiang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am Jayleen, a senior undergraduate studying [Mathematics](https://www.mtholyoke.edu/academics/find-your-program/mathematics) at [Mount Holyoke College](https://www.mtholyoke.edu).
-I am interested in applied mathematics and computational science, especially in stochastic dynamics and machine learning for scientific problems.
+I am interested in applied mathematics and computational science, especially in stochastic dynamics and the mathematical foundation of machine learning methods.

 So far I have worked on a computational study of energy cascades in stochastic nonlinear Schrödinger models, fairness-constrained optimization, and computational models of speech segmentation.
 You can find more in [projects].

-Through the [Five College](https://www.fivecolleges.edu/) system, I have had the opportunity to take graduate-level courses and conduct research with faculty at UMass Amherst.
+Through the [Five College](https://www.fivecolleges.edu/) system, I have had the opportunity to take graduate-level courses and conduct research with faculty at [UMass Amherst](https://www.umass.edu/).
 I am currently writing my honors thesis under the supervision of Professor [Yao Li](https://sites.google.com/umass.edu/liyao/).

 I am from Anhui, China, and my Chinese name is 江佳璐.
-Outside of math I watch a lot of movies, read fiction, and write stories.
+Outside of math I enjoy watching movies, reading fiction, and writing stories.

 <br>